 Education and Training

-The Department of Neurology and Neurotherapeutics is committed to providing a dynamic and progressive environment for our residents and fellows and offers the only neurology residency program in the region.
+The Department of Neurology is committed to providing a dynamic and progressive environment for our residents and fellows and offers the only neurology residency program in the region.
 UT Southwestern is the major tertiary referral center for neurological disorders in the region making it an ideal training ground for residents and fellows.

 We offer a categorical four-year residency program in adult neurology accredited by the ACGME and recognized by the American Board of Psychiatry and Neurology.